lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial1/tutorial.rst

 distance of 0.3 units between the randomly placed atoms.
 This
 constraint helps avoid close contacts between atoms, which can lead
 to excessively large forces and simulation instability.

+.. admonition:: Note
+    :class: non-title-info

+    Another way to define a system in LAMMPS, besides ``create_atoms``, is to import an existing topology with ``read_data``, as shown in :ref:`carbon-nanotube-label`.

 .. include:: ../shared/needhelp.rst